 I wanted to share the pendant light over my kitchen window with you.
 I couldn’t find anything I liked.
 I knew I wanted a pendant light, but some of them were over $100 I had an idea to change out the glass on our pendant light to make it look fresh and new and paint it.
-After the big kitchen remodel it just wasn’t in the budget to buy something so expensive.
+After the big kitchen makeover it just wasn’t in the budget to buy something so expensive.

 It just shows how easily a light fixture can be updated with a new shade or cover.
 This glass globe was really, really affordable.
 In fact, our local Habitat for Humanity store always has random glass globes like this too from time to time.
 It’s an easy way to upcycle an older chandelier or pendant light.